 Pallets come in all shapes and sizes and can be used for so many different things.
-We were given some block pallets by a friend of ours and the blocks (those square pieces of wood that separate the top and bottom boards) make the perfect base for a shabby-chic lantern.
+We were given some block pallets by a friend of ours and the blocks (those square pieces of wood that separate the top and bottom boards) make the perfect base for these recycled pallet block lanterns.

-The best thing about these little beauties is you don’t need any special tools, just an old oil lantern burner, pallet blocks, sandpaper, paint and wood sealer.
+Not only are these pallet block lanterns easy to make; you don’t need any special tools either, just an old oil lantern burner, sandpaper, paint or stain, and some pallet blocks.

-The hubby measured the diameter of the base of the oil burner and used a hole saw to drill a hole in the block so that the burner would fit nicely into the shabby chic lantern.
+Measure the diameter of the base of the oil burner and used a hole saw to drill a hole in the block so that the burner fits snuggly inside.

 Once the last coat is dry to the touch we used 100 grit sandpaper to distress the block.
 Sand lightly in some areas and apply some elbow grease in others to get a naturally worn look.
-When you’re happy with the look, glue the oil burner in the hole at the top.
+When you’re happy, glue the oil burner in the hole at the top.

 Oh and if you’re looking for some of the things we used, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more amazing craft ideas to share with you 😉

-Until next time, hope you have a beautiful crafty week.
+Until next time, I hope you have a beautiful crafty week.
+Sending love as always.